Khaleda Zia: Khaled Zia in 1971

+After the Pakistani Army surrendered, Khaleda Zia and her two sons were taken by plane from Dhaka to Shamshernagar in Sylhet.
+General Arora made the arrangements at the request of Ziaur Rahman.
+Major Chowdhury Khalequzzaman and Captain Oli Ahmed received them at the Shamshernagar airport and took them to a local rest house.
+After a very short time in Shamshernagar, Khaleda Zia and their two sons went to Comilla Cantonment with Ziaur Rahman.

 Involvement in politics

-On 30 May 1981, Khaleda Zia's husband, the-then President of Bangladesh Ziaur Rahman, was assassinated.
-After his death, on 2 January 1982, she got involved into politics by first becoming a member of Bangladesh Nationalist Party (BNP) - the party which was founded by Rahman.
-She took charge of the vice-chairman position in March 1983.
+On 30 May 1981, Khaleda Zia's husband, the then president of Bangladesh, Ziaur Rahman, was assassinated.
+After his death, on 2 January 1982, she got involved in politics by first becoming a member of the Bangladesh Nationalist Party (BNP) – the party that was founded by Rahman.
+She took charge as vice-chairman of BNP in March 1983.

-Anti-Ershad Movement
+Anti-Ershad movement

-In March 1982, the then chief of Bangladesh Army, Hussain Muhammad Ershad forced Bangladesh's President Justice Abdus Sattar to resign and become the Chief Martial Law Administrator (CMLA) of the country.
-This marked the beginning of a nine-year-long military dictatorship in Bangladesh.
+In March 1982, the then chief of the Bangladesh Army, Hussain Muhammad Ershad, launched a coup against BNP politician and President Abdus Sattar and became the Chief Martial Law Administrator (CMLA) of the country.
+This marked the beginning of a nine-year-long military regime in Bangladesh.